 - The services that a subscriber avails via mobile wallet in one country should continue to be available in the visiting country.

-- When a mobile wallet is shared by a family, each member should be able to transact with the appropriate currency when they travel outside the country. i.e. Member1 travels to country 1, Member 2 travels to country 2 and Member 3 is in home country.
+- When a mobile wallet is shared by a family, each member should be able to transact with the appropriate currency when they travel outside the country.
+For example, Member1 travels to country 1, Member 2 travels to country 2, and Member 3 stays in their home country.
 Members of the same family wallet should be able to use the money seamlessly irrespective of where they are located.

-- Telecom companies across countries can quickly validate a subscriber’s identity who is registered with the telecom operator in their blockchain network.
+- Telecom companies across countries can quickly validate the identity of a subscriber who is registered with the telecom operator in their blockchain network.

 - The subscriber has access to the services that the telecom providers are partnered with in the visiting country.

-- The subscriber has a seamless experience of using his mobile wallet when traveling internationally.
+- The subscriber has a seamless experience using his mobile wallet while traveling internationally.

 Illustration of global mobile wallet using blockchain

-- Telecom Operator 1 has partnered with vendors in Country 1 for services like booking movie/event tickets, bus/rail tickets, pay in restaurants, shop online, avail medical services, etc.
+- Telecom Operator 1 has partnered with vendors in Country 1 for services like booking movie/event tickets, bus/rail tickets, paying in restaurants, shopping online, or accessing medical services.

 - Subscribers choose the Telecom Operator 1 as the payment mode in those vendor sites when purchasing via mobile wallet.

-- Now, subscriber plans to travel to Country 2 (say, USA is the Visiting Country).
-So, he creates another wallet with the home Telecom Operator 1 for USD currency.
-And then travels to USA.
+- Next, a subscriber plans to travel to Country 2 (say, USA is the Visiting Country).
+So, he creates another wallet with the home Telecom Operator 1 for USD currency, and then travels to USA.

-- Subscriber gets a view of all the Telecom operators in USA who have partnered with Telecom Operator 1.
-He/She is also able to view the list of vendors who support mobile wallets from the partnered operators in USA and the discounts they offer for wallets from that operator, say Telecom Operator 2.
+- The subscriber gets a view of all the telecom operators in USA who have partnered with Telecom Operator 1.
+They are also able to view the list of vendors who support mobile wallets from the partnered operators in USA and the discounts they offer for wallets from that operator — say Telecom Operator 2.

-- Telecom Operator 1 and 2 are partners in a Blockchain network and are bound by a smart contract.
-Telecom Operator 2 is able to quickly validate subscriber of operator 1 and at low cost due to Blockchain.
+- Telecom Operators 1 and 2 are partners in a blockchain network and are bound by a smart contract.
+Telecom Operator 2 is able to quickly validate the subscriber of Telecom Operator 1 and at low cost thanks to blockchain.

-- When purchasing an item from Vendor site in the visiting country, subscriber chooses Telecom Operator 2.
+- When purchasing an item from vendor site in the visiting country, the subscriber chooses Telecom Operator 2.

-- Vendor application redirects the user to Telecom Operator 2’s payment gateway which prompts for subscriber’s mobile number and password.
+- The vendor application redirects the user to Telecom Operator 2’s payment gateway, which prompts for the subscriber’s mobile number and password.
 It then identifies that it is a global mobile wallet user and invokes a smart contract in the blockchain network to complete the payment transaction.

-- Foreign Exchange Regulatory Body of the respective countries can be part of this Blockchain network to increase transparency in the movement of money.
-They can use this content for audit purpose.
+- Foreign Exchange Regulatory Body of the respective countries can be part of this blockchain network in order to increase transparency in the movement of money.
+They can use this content for audit purposes.

 View of the family wallet

-- The family mobile wallet will have a primary owner (Ex: Father of the family) who is authorized to populate the wallet.
-The family has a subscription with Telecom Operator 1 operating in Country1 (say, India) with local currency (Rupee).
+- The family mobile wallet will have a primary owner (for example, the father of the family) who is authorized to populate the wallet.
+The family has a subscription with Telecom Operator 1 operating in Country 1 (say, India) with local currency (Rupee).